luisdiogo2071317/azure-docs.pt-pt/articles/active-directory/identity-protection/howto-configure-risk-policies.md

 ## <a name="user-risk-policy-settings"></a>Definições de política de risco do utilizador

-Ao configurar a política de risco de início de sessão, tem de definir:
+Ao configurar a política de risco do utilizador, tem de definir:

 - Os utilizadores e grupos que a política aplica-se a: